earthcomputing/CellAgent/README.md

 This is a unified repository for Earth Computing, intended to painlessly keep work on different subsystems in sync, for as long as it is practical to do so in this way.
+## Repository Structure
-Various subsystems are arranged abstractly as follows:
+Various subsystems are arranged abstractly as follows, both as directories and as branches:

 ```
   ^